Vincent Chang (academic): BRAC University

 In response to the COVID-19 pandemic, Chang launched the Student Assistance Fund in May 2020.
 In June 2020, he launched BRAC University's online learning platform buX.

 Chang was elected as a steering committee member of the Talloires Network of Engaged Universities in February 2021.
 The advisory body provides guidance for the network.
 The Talloires Network of Engaged Universities is a growing global coalition of presidents, vice-chancellors and rectors from 410 universities in 79 countries.
 The steering committee consists of 13 international members.

 In a meeting with the President of Nepal, Bidya Devi Bhandari and the Prime Minister of Bhutan, Lotay Tshering in Dhaka in March 2021, Chang explained his vision on becoming an international institution.

 The British High Commissioner to Bangladesh, Mr. Robert Chatterton Dickson joined Chang in the Orientation for Fall 2021 of BRAC University where the High Commissioner presented certificates of appreciation to recipients of 2021 Diana Award.

 On May 10, 2022, Chang met with President Md.
 Abdul Hamid of Bangladesh at the President’s Office.
 During the meeting, Chang highlighted the importance of developing local human resources and how that can move Bangladesh’s economy to the next level.

 Chang briefed President Hamid on BRAC University’s drive for research, international collaborations and student centric initiatives and updated on the University’s resilient response to Covid-19 and its growth even in this challenging time.
 President Hamid expressed his expectation to see BRAC University to lead by example in the higher education sector of Bangladesh.
 He briefed President Hamid on BRAC University’s drive for research, international collaborations and student centric initiatives and updated on the University’s resilient response to Covid-19 and its growth even in this challenging time.

 President Hamid expressed his expectation to see BRAC University to lead by example in the higher education sector of Bangladesh.

 On May 25, 2022, Chang and U.S. Ambassador to Bangladesh Peter Haas announced the partnership between U.S. Embassy and BRAC University on the resumption of the U.S. Fulbright Program in Bangladesh after six years of suspension.
 Chang said this is aligned with the three key development areas for the university, namely internationalization, research with impact, and student centricity.

+Books

+Vincent of Bangladesh

+In May 2024, Prothoma Prokashon, one of the publishers in Bangladesh and the publishing arm of Prothom Alo, the country's best-selling national daily, published a book about Professor Vincent Chang titled Vincent of Bangladesh.